top of page

 Living Costs

-• NZD $20,000 per year if you're studying for 1 year or more
+• NZD $20,000 per year if you're studying for one year or more.

-• NZD $17,000 per year or NZD $1,417 per month (For school-aged children Years 1–13)
+• NZD $17,000 per year or NZD $1,417 per month (for school-aged children Years 1–13).

 If your accommodation is prepaid (e.g., school homestay), you can subtract that from your total living cost requirement.